ROCm/ROCm.github.io/languages.md

  * HCC (Heterogeneous Compute Compiler) supports HC dialects
  * HIP is a run-time library that layers on top of HCC (for AMD ROCm platforms; for Nvidia, it uses the NVCC compiler)
- * Soon to offer native GCN ISA compiler support:
+ * The following will soon offer native compiler support for the GCN ISA:
     * OpenCL 1.2+
     * Anaconda (Python) with Numba